The Best Restaurants to Try Kobe Beef in Tokyo

 Kobe Beef Kaiseki 511

 Located in the upmarket suburb of Akasaka, Kobe Beef Kaiseki 511 is one beef joint with a seriously good reputation.
 Their melt-in-your-mouth beef and impressive service mean that it’s become a must-visit destination for many visiting foodies.
 The ‘511’ in the name of the restaurant comes from their mission to use only the best – A5 grade beef with a beef marbling standard value of 11.
-Though there are popular tasting menus available, many people just go for the beef, of course.
+Though there are popular tasting menus available on this tour, many people just go for the beef, of course.

 Omotesando Ukai-Tei